Uniform Asymptotic Inference and the Bootstrap After Model Selection: The master statistic

 for all $t \in [0,1]$. \end{lemma}

-Equipped with this last lemma, asymptotic results about the TG statistic, for fixed $d$, are not far off.
-Under weak conditions on the generative model in \eqref{eq:model}, the central limit theorem tells us that \smash{$\frac{1}{\sqrt{n}} X^T Y$} converges to a normal distribution.
-With \smash{$\frac{1}{n}X^T X$} converging to a deterministic matrix, the continuous mapping theorem will then establish the appropriate asymptotic limit for the statistic \smash{$\cT(X,y;V,U)=\psi(\frac{1}{n}X^T X, \frac{1}{\sqrt{n}}X^T Y)$}.
+Equipped with the last two lemmas, asymptotic theory for the TG test, when $d$ is fixed, is not far off.
+Under weak conditions on the data model in \eqref{eq:model}, the central limit theorem tells us that \smash{$\frac{1}{\sqrt{n}} X^T Y$} converges weakly to a normal random variable.
+With \smash{$\frac{1}{n}X^T X$} converging to a deterministic matrix, the continuous mapping theorem will then provide the appropriate asymptotic limit for the statistic \smash{$T(X,y;M,v,\mu)=\psi_M(\frac{1}{n}X^T X, \frac{1}{\sqrt{n}}X^T Y)$}.
 This is made more precise next.